 Though "Name Your Own Price" is Priceline's signature service, it's also the source of some of their biggest drawbacks.
 You can't control all aspects of your itinerary in this system (meaning that you have to leave some to Priceline or the company that they book you with), and your booking can't be changed or cancelled.
 You also have to research retail prices, or at least be patient (or both), when using "Name Your Own Price".
 If the price you bid isn't accepted, you may have to change your itinerary before you can bid again.
 Or, if you don't want to change your itinerary, you may have to start your booking again from scratch.

 In short, Priceline gives you the flexibility to choose between being in full control of booking your travel accommodations (albeit at slightly higher prices), or leaving some aspects of your itinerary up to chance in a bid to save money with "Express Deals" or "Name Your Own Price".
 We'll show you how to use both of these booking methods in the next two sets of tutorials in this course, so stick with us!

 We hope this review helped you decide whether or not Priceline is the right travel booking service for you.
-If you want to use Priceline, check out the rest of our free Priceline course to learn how to book your next vacation.
-If you don’t think Priceline is quite right for you, have a look at our article on Priceline’s competitors to find a different website that might work better for your needs.
+If you want to use it, check out the rest of our free Priceline course to learn how to book your next vacation.